 We are very fortunate to have our own fully equipped workshop at Palmers Green High School.
 This enables us to deliver specialist teaching of the subject.
-The D&T syllabus includes three subject areas: resistant materials, electronic products and graphic products.
+The D&T syllabus includes three subject areas: resistant materials, electronic products, graphic products and the study of structures.

 Design and Technology is important to PGHS girls and the world we live in today.
 Through its study your daughter will look to the future, be creative and innovative.
 She will value, enjoy and be motivated by the subject and will make things happen and see opportunities.
 She will develop an enterprising attitude, using her knowledge to solve problems in relevant real life contexts.

 "Many young people in school today will not retire until 2070.
 It is our duty to give them the best possible education and prepare them for an uncertain future.
 Design and Technology supports the developing of key cross-disciplinary skills and systems thinking.
 It provides a unique platform within which to inspire young people to re-think, re-design and build a positive future."

 Dame Ellen MacArthur, record breaking sailor and founder of the Ellen MacArthur Foundation

 "I consider D&T to be unique in the school curriculum.
 The level of practical project work D&T offers is rarely seen in other popular subjects.
 I see this as helping to build invaluable 'employability skills', such as problem solving, communication and presentation skills."